COVID-19 Protocols for TK-12 School Settings in Santa Barbara County:

 For the purposes of identifying close contacts and exposures, symptomatic and asymptomatic infected persons who test negative on or after Day 5 can end isolation in accordance with this guidance and are no longer considered to be within their infectious period.
 Such persons should continue to follow CDPH isolation recommendations, including wearing a well-fitting face mask through Day 10.

 No Shots?
 No Records?
 No School.

 |K -12 Admission||4 Polio 5 DTaP 3 Hep B 2 MMR 2 Varicella|

 |7th Grade Advancement||1 Tdap|

 State law requires that all students under age 18 years, TK through grade 12, be immunized against certain diseases unless they are exempt for medical reasons.
 At the time of registration, the school is required to have proof that your child has received all currently due immunizations.

 Check with your pediatrician, family physician or medical clinic to make sure your child is fully immunized.
 Your child may be excluded from attending school if these requirements are not met.
 Click this link to see a table which explains what immunizations are due at what age – Required Immunizations – English or Required Immunizations – Spanish

 Ready for 7th Grade?

-- Requiring 2 (rather than 1) doses of chickenpox (varicella) vaccine at:
+Requiring 2 doses of chickenpox (varicella) vaccine at: 7th grade advancement

 Mandated Hearing and Vision Screenings